 How Do You Know?
 A Challenge for Christians

-And here is also where these Christians miss the point of the question they just asked.
-They provide the answer that the source is bad with their answers, quoting the Bible (not the words of Christ).
-The problem here is that there is no answer to this question.
-Or, rather, the answer is that one cannot know.
-If we are to trust that a Christian prayer performed in much the same way as a Wiccan ritual (stating of intention, raising power, releasing power) only directing personal energy to God rather than the specific intent directly is not coming from a dark, demonic force, then how can any Christian contradict this assumption in the case of Wiccans?
+If we're to trust that a Christian prayer performed in much the same way as a Wiccan ritual (stating of intention, raising power, releasing power) only directing personal energy to God rather than the specific intent directly isn't coming from a dark, demonic force, then how can any Christian contradict this assumption in the case of Wiccans?
 Or, should we assume that such true prayer is really petitioning to some devil and subject to all the negative things Christians preach about magick?

 Wiccan Perspectives on Sex

 In Wicca, sex is sacred.
 To the outsider, this doesn't seem so apparent.

 Wicca doesn't hold any one particular sexual expression as the only "right" way.
 Wicca also doesn't believe sex is solely for the purpose of procreation; however, sex is certainly a creative act and one that symbolizes creation.

 Because of this, Wiccans may exhibit a variety of sexual lifestyles.
 We don't judge each other should we choose to be heterosexual, bisexual, homosexual, pansexual (basically, any of the gender- and sexuality-related labels used today).